Aeon-Psych-Apps/psycho-dungeons/manual/patch_notes.md

 - syntax error in update_char_enemy_gen.py script
     - Fixed a syntax error causing the script to fail
 - syntax errors in update_combat_heal.py script
-    - fixed syntax errors in the combat heal script that would cause failures
+    - Fixed syntax errors in the combat heal script that would cause failures
 - Syntax in update_char_payload_move_quick.py
-    Fixed syntax error causing fail in script
+    - Fixed syntax error causing fail in script
 - Syntax error
-    Fixed the syntax error from the previous change to enemy/bass labeling change
+    - Fixed the syntax error from the previous change to enemy/bass labeling change
 - Syntax in update_char_shop_equip.py script
-    Fixed bad syntax in script for processing shop equipping feature that resulted in failed execution.
+    - Fixed bad syntax in script for processing shop equipping feature that resulted in failed execution.

 ### Security
 ### Known Issues / Bugs